Avoiding Conflicts of Interest

 You can find our Declaration of Interests & Gifts & Hospitality register here.

-There have been no reported gifts/hospitality at during 2016/17
+There has been no reported gifts/hospitality during this reporting period

 Declaration of interest records will be retained and disposed of appropriately and securely as specified in the CCG Corporate Records Management Standards and Procedural Policy.
 Any request for historical information must be submitted to the CCG’s Chief Finance Officer.